filamentgroup/fixed-sticky/README.md

 ![](demos/gifs/sticky-top-off.gif)

+The blue border represents the dimensions of the parent container element.
 If the element’s top is greater than `20px` to the top of the viewport, the element is not sticky.

 ![](demos/gifs/sticky-top-on.gif)